Share the Gospel

 Pray for the People God Places in Your Life

-The reality is that we do not and cannot bring others to faith in Jesus Christ.
+The reality is that you do not and cannot bring others to faith in Jesus Christ.
 God does that through His Holy Spirit.
 But He does want us to be part of the incredible journey someone goes on as they move toward Him.

 When [Jesus] saw the crowds, He had compassion on them, because they were harassed and helpless, like sheep without a shepherd.
 Then He said to His disciples, “The harvest is plentiful but the workers are few.
 Ask the Lord of the harvest, therefore, to send out workers into His harvest field.”
 (Matthew 9:36-38, New International Version)